Lurker00/DX90-firmware/release/README.md

 It is obvious that none of them have any use in DX90.
 Note for the last two items: DX90 has removed Dalvik JVM, so there is no a way to install and run Android apps!

-**Note:** iBasso has incorporated most of this modification into stock firmware starting version 2.1.8.
+**Note:** iBasso has incorporated most of this modification into stock firmware starting from version 2.1.8.
 The only service they have left (and I removed) is `mediaserver`.
 But they have removed even more!

 ##3.
 CPU is always working at the highest performance